What is Cupuaçu butter?

 Cupuaçu butter for hair

-Yes you can use it for conditioning formulae.
-I don’t use anything heavy like Cupuaçu on my hair as it is very fine, but if you have thicker hair that is dry, consider including Cupuaçu in a blend as it is packed with botanical phytochemicals.
+Yes, you can use it for conditioning formulae.
+I don’t use anything heavy like Cupuaçu on my hair though, as it is very fine, but if you have thicker hair that is dry, consider including Cupuaçu in a blend as it is packed with botanical phytochemicals.
 It also acts like a vegan lanolin.
+(Did you know that lanolin is a source of immunity boosting Vitamin D??
+Cool, huh)

 Does Cupuaçu butter clog pores?